 Aldactone for hair loss

 Spironolactone (the active drug in Aldactone) has been used to treat a specific type of hair loss called androgenic alopecia.
 This condition can refer to male* or female* pattern baldness.
 Spironolactone was used for female pattern hair loss.
-One study noted that females who took spironolactone noticed improvement in their hair loss.

 It’s also important to note that hair loss has been reported as a side effect of Aldactone.
-But it’s not known exactly how many people may have had this side effect in clinical studies.
+But it’s not known exactly how many people may have had this side effect in clinical trials.

 If you’re interested in using Aldactone for female pattern hair loss, talk with your doctor.